DaziumDesignSolutions/CobaltTalon.com/contents/solutions/overview-analyticmodules-consumer.md

 ---
-title: Consumer Analytics Module Overviews
+title: Consumer Analytic Module Overview
 ---

 To compete and survive in the dramatically shifting U.S. healthcare market, health plans and insurance agencies must adapt their business models to accommodate new direct-to-consumer channels while also maintaining traditional employer-sponsored plans.